 Each year’s Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) is the qualifying test for a student’s entry to the competition and begins a two-year process.
 Every October, more than a million high school juniors enter the National Merit Scholarship competition when they take the PSAT/NMSQT.
 Around 16,000 will qualify as Semifinalists, but only 7,600 will be selected as National Merit Scholars.
 Semifinalists are selected by state, in proportion to the percentage of each state’s graduating seniors of the U.S. graduating class.

 An exceptional PSAT score, during the student’s junior year, is only the first step.
 Semifinalists are notified in September of their senior year.
-Semifinalists must next submit an application, including essays and details of their academics, extracurricular achievements, awards, and leadership roles.
-Semifinalists must also be recommended by a school official, and score highly on an SAT test prior to December of their senior year.
+These students must next submit an application, including essays and details of their academics, extracurricular achievements, awards, and leadership roles.
+A school official must submit a recommendation, and the semifinalist must score extremely well on an ACT or SAT test prior to December of their senior year.
+Scores must be reported to the NMSC no later than December 31.

 The Types of National Merit Scholarships

 Once the submissions are in, the waiting begins.
-Beginning March, around 7,600 Finalists are notified that they have been selected to win a National Merit Scholarship.
-There are three types of awards:
+Beginning in March, the National Merit Scholarship Corporation notifies about 7,600 Finalists of their selection as National Merit Scholars.
+Three types of awards exist:

-- National Merit $2,500 Scholarship: These winners are selected by a committee of college admission officers and high school counselors.
+- National Merit $2,500 Scholarship: A committee of college admission officers and high school counselors selects these winners.

 - Corporate-sponsored Merit Scholarships: Corporate sponsors designate their awards for different factors, such as children of their employees or Finalists with career plans the sponsor wishes to encourage.
 These scholarships may either be renewable for four years of undergraduate study or one-time awards.